 - Other Habsburg terms – so far so good, but where do the Spanish Habsburgs come into this?
 What about the Hapsburgs (with a P)?
 These and other side questions answered

-- k. u. k. and k. k. – finally, you see these monarchical abbreviations everywhere (even today), but what do they actually stand for?
+- k. u. k. and k. k. – finally, you see these abbreviations everywhere (even today) in connection with the Habsburg court, but what do they actually stand for?